makingwaves/ignite-pl-tech-radar/readme.md

+# NoA Ignite Technology Radar

-Radar code was forked and rewriteen to svelte & typescript from https://github.com/zalando/tech-radar
+Radar code was forked and rewritten to svelte & typescript from https://github.com/zalando/tech-radar

 Live